 If you are asking students to collect and organize their own supplies, make sure it is in a place they can all easily access without causing a traffic jam.
 Alternatively, give one of your students the materials manager job for a whole week so there’s no confusion as to who’s carrying what!

-Movement and Music
+Transition With Movement and Music

-As I mentioned before, transitions are a great opportunity to get your students up and moving – waking their brains up and giving them a good stretch.
+Transitions are a great opportunity to get your students up and moving – waking their brains up and giving them a good stretch.
 Instead of letting the movements get out of control, why not turn it into a little bit of fun?

 Move Your Body